zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/cloud-shell-ps-azure-prompt.png "Azure Cloud Shell")

-4. At the prompt, retrieve your Function App URL by running the following command at the Cloud Shell prompt, replacing `<hands-on-lab-SUFFIX>` with your resource group name:
+4. At the prompt, retrieve your Function App URL by running the following command at the Cloud Shell prompt, replacing `<your-resource-group-name>` with your resource group name:

     ```powershell
-    az functionapp list -g <hands-on-lab-SUFFIX> --output table
+    az functionapp list -g <your-resource-group-name> --output table
    ```

     > **NOTE**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab, and then run `az account set -s <your-subscription-id>` to set the appropriate account for the Azure CLI commands.